Witt Groups and Bulk-Boundary Correspondence for Stabilizer States: Introduction

 In the case of two-dimensional models, we use bulk-boundary correspondence to settle a~conjecture \cite{ellison2022pauli} relating stabilizer states to a~class of TQFTs: abelian anyon models that admit topological boundary conditions.
 Recall that an~abelian anyon model is specified by the data of a finite abelian group $Q$ equipped with a~non-degenerate quadratic form $\theta$ (see~Appendix~\ref{app:metric_group}).
 In the physics literature, the elements of $Q$ are often called anyon types, the addition in $Q$ fusion, and $\theta$ the topological spin function.
 The existence of topological boundary conditions is equivalent to the existence of a Lagrangian subgroup in $Q$.

 In order to relate two-dimensional stabilizer states with abelian anyon models, we identify $Q$ as $Q^0$ introduced earlier (while higher $Q^i$ vanish for $d=2$ \cite{ruba2024homological}); the construction of $\theta$ goes back to \cite{levin2003fermions,haah2021classification}.
-Our contribution is to rigorously establish the following properties: \begin{enumerate} \item Finiteness of $Q$ was first shown by the present authors in \cite{ruba2024homological}. \item Non-degeneracy of $\theta$ is established in this paper using bulk-boundary correspondence as well as a corresponding result about quasi-symplectic modules in dimension one. \item We show the existence of a Lagrangian subgroup for $(Q, \theta)$ using bulk-boundary correspondence and our theory of Witt groups of quasi-symplectic modules in dimension one. \item A choice of boundary conditions for a stabilizer state in half-space geometry gives rise to a Lagrangian subgroup in $Q$. \end{enumerate}
+Our contributions, in this article and in~\cite{ruba2024homological}, are to rigorously establish the following: \begin{enumerate} \item The finiteness of $Q$, first shown by the present authors in~\cite{ruba2024homological}, with an alternative proof provided in this paper. \item The non-degeneracy of $\theta$, proved in this paper using the bulk--boundary correspondence together with a corresponding result on quasi-symplectic modules in dimension one. \item The existence of a Lagrangian subgroup of $(Q, \theta)$, obtained via the bulk--boundary correspondence and our theory of Witt groups of quasi-symplectic modules in dimension one. \item That a choice of boundary conditions for a stabilizer state in half-space geometry gives rise to a Lagrangian subgroup of $Q$. \end{enumerate}

 The article is organized as follows.
 In Section~\ref{sec:Laurent}, we introduce the algebraic framework underlying translation-invariant stabilizer codes, modeling Pauli operators and their commutation relations using modules over Laurent polynomial rings.
 We review the definition of the charge module \( Q_L \), describe its homological description, and discuss the concept of coarse-graining.
 In Section~\ref{sec:qs}, we introduce quasi-symplectic modules as a generalization of standard symplectic modules.
 Section~3.2 develops a Witt group that classifies such modules up to metabolic equivalence.
 Section~3.3 specializes to the one-dimensional case, in which we associate to $P_\partial$ a finite abelian group with a quadratic form, and relate this construction to the Witt group.
 In Section~4, we formulate a bulk-boundary correspondence for stabilizer codes defined on half-spaces.
 Section~4.1 introduces the boundary operator module \( P_\partial \) and shows that it is quasi-symplectic.
 Section~4.2 presents a map between $Q^0$ and a module $E_{P_{\partial}}$ naturally associated to $P_\partial$; we discuss conditions for its injectivity and surjectivity, and prove that it is always an isomorphism for $d=2$.
 Section~4.3 compares this construction to the boundary algebra associated with Clifford QCAs.
 Appendix \ref{app:Heisenberg} reviews background material on Heisenberg type groups, and Appendix \ref{app:metric_group} on quadratic forms and metric groups.